SiliconLabs/wiseconnect/examples/snippets/wlan/ap_throughput/readme.md

 ## Purpose/Scope

-This application demonstrates the procedure to measure WLAN UDP/TCP/TLS throughput by configuring the SiWx91x in client/server role.
+This application demonstrates the procedure to measure WLAN UDP/TCP/TLS throughput by configuring the SiWx91x Soft Access Point in Client/Server role.
-In this application, the SiWx91x as a soft Access point and allows stations to connect to it, later it gets connected to iPerf server/client or python based TLS scripts, running on a remote PC and measures Tx/Rx throughput transmitted/received from remote PC.
+The SiWx91x as a Soft Access Point allows stations to connect and later gets connected to a iPerf Server/Client or python based TLS scripts running on a remote PC, then measures throughput for transmitted/received data from remote PC.

 ## Prerequisites/Setup Requirements